maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 }
 {% endhighlight %}

-In this example you can see how works the ManiaScript in the Manialink.
-Once you've written your ManiaLink you can start writting your script between the tag `<script><!-- //code --></script>`.
+In this example you can see how the ManiaScript works in the Manialink.
+Once you've written your ManiaLink you can start writing your script between the tag `<script><!-- //code --></script>`.
 In this portion of code you can use the ManiaScript present in the `CSmMIScriptIngame`, `CMlControl` and `CMlPage` classes.

 Note that you can check several events like the different sort of clicks of the mouse on the elements (like Quad, Label, Gauge, etc).